 A) Cross-multiplying.

-This one’s sweet and simple.
+This one’s straightforward but effective.
 If you have a fraction equal to anything else, you cross multiply FIRST.
 Now, it's no longer a fraction, and solving is easy.

-Yes, I know you can use your calculator, but sometimes these things are better done with scratch work on hand.
+Yes, I know you can use your calculator, but sometimes these things are better done with scratch work, by hand.
 What I’ve just described is a simple way you can do the latter.

 B) Percentages on the SAT

-Another little trick that I like to tell my students about is easy percents.
+Another handy trick that I always share with my students has to do with easy percents.

 A lot of percentage problems can be completely solved merely by translating English words to math symbols, word for word.
 Here’s what I mean: